Planning a future visit? Check out our offerings below!

 Take your students on an exciting exploration of the natural world.
 Our three floors of exhibits, ranging from dinosaurs and dioramas to hands-on interactive stations, are sure to make your field trip to the Academy the highlight of the school year.

 Explore the exciting world of paleontology, stroll beneath towering fossil skeletons, and examine dinosaur anatomy up close.
-Stop by the Fossil Preparation Lab to talk with staff as they clean and prepare real fossils.

 NEW!
 Chaperones, download our Dinosaur Hall Scavenger Hunt!
 Answer key located here.

 Dioramas of Africa, Asia, and North America

 Travel the globe without leaving the museum!
 Our ever-popular dioramas let students get nose-to-nose with gorillas from Africa, pandas from Asia, and bison from North America.
 Chaperons may also find the following exhibit guides useful: Africa and Asia Diorama Hall Activity Guide and North American Journey.

 Find out what Academy scientists are up to these days in this multimedia exhibit.
 Watch video footage from research expeditions, see recently collected specimens, and find out about our latest scientific discoveries.